How Do We Know The Moon Landing Really Happened?

 In video footage of the flag being planted into the Moon’s surface, it also appears to wave back and forth.
 This is because when the astronauts were planting it, they rotated it back and forth to better dig into the lunar soil, which of course made the flag ripple as it swung like a pendulum- without a breeze.
 There’s a huge amount of footage of the flags stood on the Moon in exactly the same position.

-Why can’t we see stars in the Moon landing pictures?
+And why can’t we see stars in the pictures?

 Speaking of the flag photographs, it’s often pointed out that there are no stars to be seen in the background!
 This is actually a common feature of photographs from space, where the contrast between light and dark is extreme.
 The surface of the Moon reflects the strong sunlight and appears very bright in photographs.
 This brightness drowns out the relatively dim light from stars in the dark sky, akin to how car headlights can drown out the fainter light from nearby objects.
 The human eye can adjust and pick out the stars, but unless it’s set to the right settings, a camera struggles with the contrast.
 Astronauts on the International Space Station today regularly take photographs of the Earth that show a completely starless background, but it’s the same problem of contrasts at work.